 Who is Dr. Tracy Crudup?

-Tracy is a board certified and licensed clinical therapist in private practice and has been a university professor of microbiology and pathophysiology for 20 years.
-Her specialties include family systems, life transitions, and mood and personality disorders and treating patients with a dual diagnosis.
+Dr. Crudup is a board certified and licensed clinical therapist in private practice and has been a university professor of microbiology and pathophysiology for 20 years.
+Her specialties include family systems, life transitions, mood and personality disorders, and treating patients with a dual diagnosis.
 A special area of treatment includes individuals suffering from chronic health conditions, including infertility.
-She has extensive experience and research working with women suffering from unexplained infertility, endometriosis and other reproductive associated illnesses.
+She has extensive experience and research working with women suffering from unexplained infertility, endometriosis, and other reproductive-associated illnesses.

 She is a nationally certified counselor, facilitator and certified trainer for Prepare/Enrich Assessments, member of the American Counseling Association, American School Counselors Association, The TN.
 Licensed Professional Counseling Association and The American Society of Reproductive Medicine.